If you’re an entrepreneur starting out on LinkedIn, do these 4 things

 So this post is going to be a little different than your average “LinkedIn Best Practices.”

 Why?
 Because you are a normal person.
-Doing a normal job.
-Trying to get by and build a business!
+Working with other normal people.
+Trying to build a business!
 You’re not worried about going viral.

-You just want to know where to focus your attention and how to create an engaged audience that moves to action!
+You just want to know where to focus your attention and how to create an engaged audience that helps your business grow.

 We’re going to talk about what it actually takes to do a good job on LinkedIn as a normal, everyday person.